-Elizabeth Coats (BSM ’20), Victoria Coats (BSIM '22) and Isabella Coats (BSIM ’21) are following in the steps of their father.
+Victoria Coats (BSIM '22), Isabella Coats (BSIM ’21), and Elizabeth Coats (BSM ’20), are following in the steps of their father.
 Charles Coats came to Purdue through the BOP program before earning a BS and MS from the College of Science, an MBA from Case Western Reserve University and his MD at Wayne State University.

 Dr. Coats is now the owner of Anthony Medical Associates in Fort Wayne, IN, where his daughters first gained experience in the healthcare field working as office assistants and medical receptionists throughout high school.
 The eldest, Elizabeth, who also served as a marketing consultant for her father’s practice, plans to attend dental school, while Isabella and Victoria aspire to continue their education at medical school.

 The Coats sisters also are building on the legacy of BOP’s first female graduate, Sonia Winslett (BSIM, MSM ’76), who began her career as a CPA and auditor before following her true calling to become a physician.
 Following a distinguished career with the Mayo Clinic, Dr. Winslett now works as a “locums tenens” or traveling doctor, providing aid for post-disaster victims.